jonbstrong/raycast-script-installed-apps-summary/README.md

 ### 3. Replace the Script Contents

-Raycast will open the new script in your default editor.
+Oprn the new script in a text editor.
 Replace its contents with the following:

 ```bash
 #!/bin/bash